Bad Moms: Plot

 When Amy brings store-bought donut holes to the bake sale, she draws the ire of Gwendolyn, who uses her PTA authority to get Jane benched from the soccer team.
 Angered, Amy decides to run for PTA president against her.
-A meet-and-greet at Amy's draws only one visitor, who tells them Gwendolyn has launched a rival party at her own house, catered by Martha Stewart.
-The other moms and Martha swiftly abandon Gwendolyn's party when it becomes clear that she intends to lecture them all evening, leading to a successful party at Amy's house.
-Afterwards, Amy discovers that Carla had “booty texted” Jessie from Amy’s phone.
-Jessie forgives Amy and asks if she wants him to leave, which she doesn't, and they sleep together.
+A meet-and-greet at Amy's draws only one visitor, who tells them that Gwendolyn has launched a rival party at her own house that is catered by Martha Stewart.
+The other moms and Martha swiftly abandon Gwendolyn's party when it becomes clear that she intends to lecture them all evening, which leads to a successful party at Amy's house.
+After the party, Jessie shows up after Carla used Amy's phone to booty-text him, which leads to him and Amy having sex.

-Gwendolyn responds to Amy’s antics by putting joints in Jane's locker, framing her and getting her kicked out of all extracurricular activities.
-Not only do Jane and Dylan both go to stay with Mike, who has agreed to an amicable divorce, but Amy loses her job because she's taken too much time off.
+Gwendolyn responds to Amy’s antics by putting joints in Jane's locker, framing Jane, and getting her kicked out of the soccer team.
+Jane becomes upset with Amy for her selfishness and goes to stay with Mike, who has agreed to an amicable divorce, along with Dylan and Roscoe.
+To make matters worse, Amy‘s boss, Dale Kipler, fires her for taking too much time off.

-A despondent Amy stays home during the PTA election but is fired up by Carla and Kiki (who finally stands up to her husband, ordering him to deal with everything alone until after the election).
+A despondent Amy stays home during the PTA election, but is fired up by Carla and Kiki.
 At the event, Amy gives an inspiring speech about how overworked moms need to take time off, do fewer and less stressful events, and most importantly, allow themselves to make mistakes.
-She wins by a landslide and winds up comforting a devastated Gwendolyn, who reveals her life is not perfect and that her husband was arrested for embezzlement.
+She wins by a landslide and winds up comforting a devastated Gwendolyn, who reveals that her life is not as perfect as she claimed it to be.

-Weeks later, Amy's approach has led to positive changes: Jane has been reinstated to the soccer team and is stressing out less, Dylan is applying himself, Kiki makes her husband help out with the kids, Carla is more responsible and hands-on, Gwendolyn is kinder with everyone, and all of the other moms are feeling more energized.
-Amy herself gets her job back with much better compensation after her weak-willed boss sees how much he had taken her for granted, and she continues to see Jessie.
+Weeks later, Amy reconciles with her kids.
+Her approach has also led to positive changes: Jane has been reinstated to the soccer team and stresses out less, Dylan applies himself, Kiki makes her husband help out with the kids, Carla is more responsible and hands-on, Gwendolyn is kinder with everyone else, and all of the other moms feel more energized.
+Amy gets her job back with much better compensation after Dale sees how much he took her for granted, and she continues to see Jessie.
 Gwendolyn invites Amy, Carla, and Kiki for a day of fun on her husband's private jet.

+The end credits feature the cast of the film being interviewed with their real-life mothers.